Metal casting materials & alloys we work with

 Combines high strength and toughness with good machinability.
 Often chosen for parts that need both wear resistance and fatigue performance.

-Explore ADI castings
+ADI

 Gray iron